eProsima/DDS-Record-Replay/docs/rst/recording/getting_started/usage_example.rst

 |ddsrecorder| runs with default configuration settings.
 This default configuration records all messages of all DDS Topics found in DDS Domain ``0`` in the ``output_YYYY-MM-DD-DD_hh-mm-ss.mcap`` file.
+The recording can also be written to an SQL database instead of, or in addition to, the MCAP file (see :ref:`Output Selection <recorder_usage_configuration_output_selection>`).

 Additionally, it is possible to change the default configuration parameters by means of a YAML configuration file.